-With the UCAS application deadline behind us, now is the time to start thinking about applying for scholarships.
-With around 60%* of students saying they have not even applied for a scholarship or bursary, it is not surprising that many organisations offering them also say that one of their biggest challenges is getting enough suitable applications.**
+Around 50% of students say they have not even applied for a scholarship or bursary citing either the belief they will not be eligible, or that they are so competitive they won’t stand a chance, but this is not true.
+Many organisations offering them say that one of their biggest challenges is getting enough suitable applications.*

 This is a crazy situation when students are racking up huge debts and often struggling to break through in to their desired professions and yet some of the scholarships available offer mentoring and work placements as well as cold hard cash.